GhostWriters/docker-packt-cli/README.md

     -v /home/user/packt/config:/config \
     -v /home/user/packt/books:/data \
     --restart unless-stopped
-    ghcr.io/ghostwriters/docker-packt-cli/docker-packt-cli:latest
+    ghcr.io/ghostwriters/docker-packt-cli:latest
 ```

 You will need to replace `<xxx@xxx.xxx>` and `<password>` with your Packt account email and password, respectively.
 Additionally, you can customize the output formats of the downloaded books by modifying the `PACKT_DOWNLOAD_FORMATS` environment variable.
 The default formats are `pdf`, `epub`, `mobi`, and `code`.

-To automatically solve the CAPTCHA, you will need an AntiCaptcha API key, which you can set by attaching the `-e PACKT_ANTICAPTCHA_KEY=<key>` flag to your docker run command.
+To automatically solve the CAPTCHA, you will need an [AntiCaptcha](https://anti-captcha.com/) API key, which you can set by attaching the `-e PACKT_ANTICAPTCHA_KEY=<key>` flag to your docker run command.

 You can mount two volumes to persist the Packt credentials and store the downloaded books in a directory on your host system.
 The `/config` directory will store your Packt credentials, and the `/data` directory will store the downloaded books.
 You can change the paths of the host directories by modifying the values after the `-v` flag.

 Once you run the container, it will automatically download a free eBook each day from Packt publishing and store the files in the `/home/user/packt/books` directory on your host system.

+If you would prefer to use an alternative to ghcr.io, you can use the image hosted on [Docker Hub](https://hub.docker.com/repository/docker/ghostwriters/docker-packt-cli) `ghostwriters/docker-packt-cli:latest`,

 ## GitHub Actions Used